 If you don’t want to screen and interview candidates yourself, you can subscribe to the Enterprise plan and get access to talent sourcing services, a full-service customizable dashboard to manage your workforce, and many other benefits.

 Freelancer also has an Enterprise plan that includes recruitment services, but you can purchase them separately for $11.99 per project.
-With Freelancer Corporate, you can make your business profile stand out on the website and attract more talent.
+With Freelancer Corporate, you can make your business profile stand out on the website and attract more talented professionals.

 Upwork and Freelancer offer almost identical recruitment features.
 If you don’t want to shortlist and screen marketers yourself, you can seek premium talent acquisition services on both platforms.
 However, Freelancer is a bit more flexible as it offers to match you with pre-vetted talent on demand without requiring you to upgrade to Enterprise.